davidpaley/constellation-interview/README.md

 - Perform data validation to ensure that the data returned by the URL is in the expected array format, display an error message if it isn't.
 - Enhance the table functionality by incorporating features such as pagination, sorting options, and a search mechanism to improve data organization and accessibility.
 - Integrate accessibility tests to ensure that the application is inclusive and complies with accessibility standards, providing a seamless user experience for all.
+- Create a dedicated file to store all custom colors used in the project.
+Export these colors from the file to promote consistency and maintainability, eliminating the need for hardcoding color values throughout the codebase.
+- Establish a separate constant file specifically for storing all hardcoded strings within the project.
+This approach streamlines string management, making it easier to update and maintain textual content across the application.

 ## Execute the project